the-common/project-template/README.md

 Refer to the following instructions to set up automatic mirroring of the GitLab repository to GitHub:

-1. (OPTIONAL) In the Settings > Developer settings > Personal access tokens > Fine-grained tokens page on GitHub, press the Generate new token button at the top-right corner to generate a new fine-grained personal access token.
+1. (IF NOT ALREADY DONE) In the Settings > Developer settings > Personal access tokens > Fine-grained tokens page on GitHub, press the Generate new token button at the top-right corner to generate a new fine-grained personal access token.
-1. (OPTIONAL) Fill-in the following fields in the New fine-grained personal access token page:
+1. (IF NOT ALREADY DONE) Fill-in the following fields in the New fine-grained personal access token page:
     + Token name: A sensible name to identify the newly created personal access token, e.g. `For GitLab to GitHub project mirroring`.
     + Resource owner: The namespace where you want to mirror the project from.
     + Expiration: Should be set as long as allowed by GitHub, which is currently 366 days.